Jisooyanim/CMSC-21/README.md

  - centerPoint - returns the center point of the rectangle
  - square - returns true if the rectangle is actually a square

 When displaying the rectangle, use a '#'.
 Also, add an extra space (' ') between every character on the same line so that it looks right.
-Otherwise, it'll look like this (when it should look closer to a square!):